Image-to-pixel-art converter

 Pixel Art Maker · FAQ

-How style presets, dithering, and URL upload work.
+How style presets, dithering, sharing, and URL upload work.

 How does the Pixel Art Maker work?